-Fram Museum building from the outside – it looks like a yellow triangle.
+Fram Museum building looks like a yellow triangle from the outside.
 It is located near several other naval museums (Viking Ship Museum, Thor Heyerdahl’s Kon-Tiki Museum, and Norwegian Maritime Museum) on Bygdoy Peninsula, west of Oslo city centre.
 The photo above shows how you will see it if you come to Bygdoy by boat from Oslo Harbour.

 Fram – the Ship

 It’s a really big ship – 39 metres long and 11 metres wide.
 The width to length ratio is much higher than common – it is one of the measures to make the Fram better withstand the pressure of the ice.
 The ship is also unusually shallow and has a very small keel.
 Its draft is only 4.5 metres.